mdram83/MyDramLibL/README.md

 + Mapping authors from API (adjust js functions then)
 + refactor JS functions not to repeat code (e.g. span and 'a' elements creation)
 2. Store Book
-- Inputs Validation
++ Inputs Validation
-- Redirect for errors
++ Redirect for errors
 - Searching/Creating low level entities
 - Creating High level entities (what first?)
-- Redirect for errors?
++ Redirect for errors?
 - Redirect for success
+- Better error messages (layout in web and mobile)